Hanz-320/smart_scheduler/TRAINING_SUMMARY.md

 - [ ] Click "Generate Tasks" button
 - [ ] Backend is running (http://localhost:5000)
 - [ ] Tasks appear on Dashboard
-- [ ] Each task has auto-assigned team member
+- [ ] Each task has auto-assigned team member and duration
 - [ ] Can drag tasks between columns
 - [ ] "Add Task" manual form works
 - [ ] All pages accessible